It is the most aggressive and life-threatening skin cancer.

 If an injury seems suspicious, the clue to a personal or family history of malignant melanoma can support an accurate diagnosis.

 The appearance of malignant melanoma can vary from a flat patch to a nodule or a warty lesion.
-Its color can vary from red, brown, gray to black tones.
+Its color can vary from red, brown, and gray to black tones.

-It can appear on any part of the human skin, from the areas exposed to the sun to the soles of the feet, the palms of the hands, the nails, the genital and oral skin (mucosa).
+It can appear on any part of the human skin, from the areas exposed to the sun to the soles of the feet, the palms of the hands, the nails, and the genital and oral skin (mucosa).

 How to prevent malignant melanoma